Skip to main content

 Routing: Building Step-by-Step AI Reasoning

-In the world of large language models (LLMs), creating intelligent and helpful AI systems often goes far beyond prompting them with a single question.
-Modern AI products rely on structured reasoning workflows - where each step builds on the previous one, with clearly defined roles and goals.
-One of the most practical and powerful of these workflows is routing: the process of deciding what kind of query is being asked, and what kind of system or agent should handle it.
+Prompting an LLM with a single question gets you only so far.
+Modern AI products rely on structured reasoning workflows where each step builds on the previous one, with clearly defined roles and goals.
+One of the most practical of these workflows is routing: deciding what kind of query is being asked, then directing it to the right handler.

-In this article, we'll walk through the concept of routing in LLM applications using a fun example - a magical wand support system inspired by the Harry Potter universe (aka Ollivander's AI Helpdesk).
-We'll look at:
+We’ll walk through routing using a fun example: a magical wand support system inspired by Harry Potter (Ollivander’s AI Helpdesk).
+We’ll cover:

 • What routing is in an LLM-driven app